chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

        .. tag server_services_nginx

-       The **nginx** service is used to manage traffic to the Chef server, including virtual hosts for internal and external API request/response routing, external add-on request routing, and routing between front- and back-end components.
+       The **nginx** service is used to manage traffic to the Chef Server, including virtual hosts for internal and external API request/response routing, external add-on request routing, and routing between front- and back-end components.

        .. end_tag